rjbautis/dockstore/_docs/getting-started-with-cwl.md

 baseCommand: ["bash", "/usr/local/bin/bamstats"]
 ```

-The [CWL standard](http://www.commonwl.org/) is continuing to evolve and hopefully we will see new features, like support for [EDAM ontology](http://edamontology.org/page) terms, in future releases.
+The [CWL standard](http://www.commonwl.org/) is continuing to evolve and hopefully we will see new features like support for [EDAM ontology](http://edamontology.org/page) terms in future releases.
 In the mean time, the [Gitter chat](https://gitter.im/common-workflow-language/common-workflow-language) is an active community to help drive the development of CWL in positive directions and we recommend tool authors make their voices heard.

 ## Testing Locally